Our Programs | For High School StudentsTASP

 Learn more about TASP

-This summer, thirty-six bright, motivated high school sophomores will participate in one of two challenging six-week college-level courses in African American studies and other fields at the University of Michigan and Indiana University.
+This summer, about 60 bright, motivated high school sophomores will participate in one of four challenging six-week college-level courses in critical Black and ethnic studies at the University of Michigan, Indiana University, and Cornell University.
 Telluride works with university faculty to create exciting courses designed to inspire young people to explore the the histories, politics and cultural experiences of people of African descent and a variety of other topics.
 Because we believe that students should have the opportunity to pursue their ideals, we cover all the program costs, including tuition, books, room and board, field trips, and facilities fees.

 Learn more about TASS